PluMGMK/vbesvga.drv/README.md

 #### Interactive `SETUP.EXE`

-Also included in the release archives is the `SETUP.EXE` tool, which is an interactive DOS program.
+Also included in the release archives and images is the `SETUP.EXE` tool, which is an interactive DOS program.
 Simply run it, and it will present a configuration interface and copy the required files into your Windows folder.
 You can use it to select any display mode supported by your hardware, and choose Large or Small fonts.
 Unlike the `OEMSETUP.INF`, you can also configure the `SwapBuffersInterval` and `BounceOnModeset` values documented below.

 Once it installs the driver, it also creates a `VBESVGA.EXE` DOS program in the Windows directory that you can use to reconfigure the driver without reinstalling.